-Below is information about the Exploration Seminar to Greenland and Denmark offered from 15 August – 10 September 2018.
+Below is information for students joining the Exploration Seminar to Greenland and Denmark offered from 15 August – 10 September 2018.
 This is listed as Earth and Space Sciences Greenland and Denmark: Ice and climate-change science and societal response.

 This course provides 5 NW credits as ESS 402, included in the course fee, and will be cross-listed with Arctic Studies to provide 5 units of ARCTIC 387 if that is preferred.